Hi Lovers, what’s the buzz?

 - High enough for the dog or toddler to mistake it for a chew-toy.

-Hope this blog post gave you some usable information?
+Hope this blog post gave you some useful information?
 Please do leave a comment!

 Oh, and if you are completely new to sex toys, please go immediately and read through our blog posts – there is so much to learn!